Notes on the Geography of The United Kingdom: Ironbridge

 We're looking for the world's first iron bridge.
 It's 25 miles northwest of Birmingham, half that southeast of Shrewsbury.
 The site isn't quite the birthplace of the industrial revolution, but it is one early chapter in that story--and important enough that UNESCO in 1986 placed Ironbridge on its World Heritage list.

 A quiet spot on the Severn, here flowing east from Shrewsbury but soon curving south toward Worcester, Gloucester, and the Bristol Channel.
 From the 15th to the 19th century the river was used to haul freight as far upstream as Shrewsbury.
-Two miles from here a wooden bridge crossed the river; two miles the other way there was a stone bridge.
+Two miles downstream a wooden bridge crossed the river; two miles up there was a stone bridge.
 In 1709 Abraham Darby at nearby Coalbrookdale discovered how to use coking coal instead of charcoal as the fuel to make cast iron.
-A ferry was soon in operation.
-Darby's grandson, Abraham Darby III, undertook to build a new bridge.
+A ferry was soon in operation, but Darby's grandson, Abraham Darby III, undertook to build a new bridge.
 He did it, incredibly, in all of three months.

 It wasn't Darby's idea: credit for planning the world's first weight-bearing cast-iron bridge goes to Thomas Pritchard, an architect who died before the bridge's completion.
-Darby was commissioned to build the thing and was stuck paying for its completion.
-He wound up using 379 tons of iron and at his death, a bit over a decade later, was still paying for the thing.
+Darby was commissioned to build the thing, however, and he was stuck paying for it.
+He wound up using 379 tons of iron and at his death, a bit over a decade later, was still paying.

 Arthur Young came by in 1776, while the work was yet to begin.
 He wrote, "Mr. Darby has undertaken to build a bridge of one arch of 120 feet, of cast iron."
 As built, the arch was reduced to 100 feet.
 A flood in 1795 washed away the old wood and stone bridges but not this one.
 The south abutment arch, however, dates from 1821, after ground movement forced the demolition of the original south abutment. .